Peter Navarro: Academic career

-Early political career

 Campaigns for public office

-While teaching at UC Irvine, Navarro ran unsuccessfully for office in San Diego, California, five times.
+While teaching at UC Irvine, Navarro unsuccessfully ran for office five times in San Diego, California.
+During his campaigns, he primarily focused on limiting the number of houses in the city as well as the number of immigrants.
 In 1992, he ran for mayor, finishing first (38.2%) in the primary, but lost with 48% to Susan Golding in the runoff.
-During his mayoral campaign, Navarro ran on a no-growth platform.
+Navarro ran on a no-growth platform during his mayoral campaign.
 He paid $4,000 in fines and court costs for violating city and state election laws.

-In 1993, he ran for San Diego city council, and in 1994 for San Diego County board of supervisors, losing each time.
+In 1993, Navarro ran for San Diego city council, and in 1994 for San Diego County board of supervisors, losing each time.
 In 1996, he ran for the 49th Congressional District as the Democratic Party nominee, touting himself as an environmental activist, but lost to Republican Brian Bilbray, 52.7% to 41.9%.
-In 2001, Navarro ran in a special election to fill the District 6 San Diego city council seat, but lost in a special election with 7.85% of the vote.
+In 2001, Navarro ran in a special election to fill the District 6 San Diego city council seat but lost in a special election with 7.85% of the vote.